Posted by: Scribble | 26/01/2026

 Posted by: Scribble | 12/01/2026

-The English Character – through HMS Victory
+The English Character – And HMS Victory.

 Lord Admiral Horatio Nelson, 1st Viscount Nelson, 1st Duke of Bronte 1758 – 1805 died aboard his flagship, HMS Victory at the Battle of Trafalgar as is well known.

 A recent acquisition of a fabulous naval sea chest holding the precious belongings of a man who’s training and life at sea was in the late C19th and early C20th, revealed some private papers.
-These showed he achieved his qualification as Boiler Room Engineer and ‘Officer of the Watch’ but his Certification was oddly stamped, HMS Victory.
+These showed he achieved his qualification as Boiler Room Engineer and ‘Officer of the Watch’ but some of his Certification was oddly stamped, HMS Victory.
 Whether he trained in part on this special ship is unknown.
 He was shown to be aboard HMS Seagull & HMS Valiant.

 On hearing of the death of Admiral Nelson and victory at Trafalgar, King George III, later instrumental in saving the ship, is famously reported to have said sadly, “We have lost more than we have gained.
 We do not know whether we should mourn or rejoice.
 The country has gained the most splendid and decisive Victory that has ever graced the naval annals of England; but it has been dearly purchased”.
 And so it undoubtedly was.